 This summer he has enjoyed sitting on the front porch of his Dayton home with his wife Sandy watching the world go by.
 Come fall, he’s looking forward to spending time in his basement woodworking shop.

 He doesn’t take his outcome for granted.
-“I feel pretty lucky I’m still here,” he says.
+“I feel pretty lucky I’m still here,” he said.

 Robotic Surgery at MVH